nais/doc/docs/persistence/postgres.md

 The database is provisioned into the teams own project in GCP.
 Here the team has full access to view logs, create and restore backups and other administrative database tasks.

-!!! warning
-    If you change the postgreSQL version your data will be lost, as a new database will be created.
-    In other words to upgrade the database version you will need to do a migration as described here: [Upgrade GCP postgreSQL](https://cloud.google.com/sql/docs/postgres/upgrade-db)

 When you deploy your application with database config, NAIS will ensure the database exists in a [Google Cloud SQL instance](https://cloud.google.com/sql) with the specified [Postgres](https://cloud.google.com/sql/docs/postgres/) version, and configure the application with means to connect to it.

 !!! info